barumau/pandunia/eng/pandunia-eng.md

 vala - practicioner (person in charge or employed in an area, -person, -man)
 vali - valley
 vali susan - lily of the valley
-Valis e Futuna nesi - Wallis and Futuna Islands
+Valis i Futuna nesi - Wallis and Futuna Islands
 valse - waltz
 valu - value (worth)
 vampir - vampire